dhh1128/sivanea.com/interior-decorating.md

 An engineer, Dad tweaks the tilt, saves straggling papers now and then.
-Mom might shuffle tints to match her curtains or her tablecloth-- but doesn’t.
+Mom might shuffle tints to match her curtains or her tablecloth&mdash;
+but doesn’t.
 It’s heart, not art that yields construction paper glory.